paulsamuels/PSStyle/README.md

       </dict>
     </plist>

 ###3.
-Implement the dispatcher that can handle the meta data
+Implement the resolver that can handle the meta data

-As this example is deliberately simple, just using convenience methods on `UIColor`, the implementation for the dispatcher can also be pretty trivial.
-The dispatcher is the class that was registered in `PSStyleManager`'s init method
+As this example is deliberately simple, just using convenience methods on `UIColor`, the implementation for the resolver can also be pretty trivial.
+The resolver is the class that was registered in `PSStyleManager`'s init method

-In `MyColorDispatcher.h`
+In `MyColorResolver.h`

-    #import "PSStyleDispatcher.h"
+    #import "PSStyleResolver.h"

-    @interface MyColorDispatcher : PSStyleDispatcher
+    @interface MyColorResolver : PSStyleResolver

     @end

-Then in `MyColorDispatcher.m`
+Then in `MyColorResolver.m`

-    @implementation PSStyleColorDispatcher
+    @implementation PSStyleColorResolver

     + (BOOL)canHandleStyleSelector:(SEL)sel;
     {